CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The bike is very stiff, much stiffer than my aluminum gravel bike.
 And it’s very responsive.
 You feel that every watt of your energy is used efficiently.

 How does it handle cross-winds?
-Does it maintain speed easily, or do you have a feeling it slows down?
+Does it maintain speed easily, or do you feel it slows down?

 Since the frame is aero, which means that it has a thin profile, its sides are much wider than on a normal road bike, so it is prone to crosswinds, especially with wheels of this size (58mm).
 I guess it’s pretty standard.
 The bike carries speed very easily.
 It’s very fast.